collabratech/HangfireOrchestratorPOC/README.md

 ARGUMENTS

-		use JSON to serialize some adicional information
+		Use JSON to serialize some adicional information

 TOKENS - cancellation tokens

-		background jobs that have a cancellation token parameter in a method and polls the storage to watch their current states
+		Background jobs that have a cancellation token parameter in a method and polls the storage to watch their current states